otrv4/otrv4/otrv4.md

 one another while also allowing a level of participation deniability.

-This process is based on the [Spawn protocol][2], which utilizes dual-receiver encryption (DRE) and a non-interactive zero-knowledge proofs of knowledge (NIZKPK) for authentication (Auth).
+This process is based on the [Spawn protocol][2], which utilizes dual-receiver encryption (DRE) and a non-interactive zero-knowledge proof of knowledge (NIZKPK) for authentication (Auth).

 Alice long-term Cramer-Shoup key-pair is `SKa = (x1a, x2a, y1a, y2a, za)` and